srImathE satakOpAya nama:

 am kodu – most cruel

-vinai – pApams (sins) such akruthya karaNa (doing the donts), etc
+vinai – pApams (sins) such as akruthya karaNa (indulging in the prohibited acts) etc

 udanE – at the time of surrender